venn-city/fbt-editor/README.md

 * [npm](https://www.npmjs.com/)

 ## Using fbt-editor
-1. Setup projects settings in ../backend/projects.json (you can copy the structure from projects.example.json)
+1. Setup settings in ../backend/appSettings.json (you can copy the structure from appSettings.example.json)
 2. Install packages:
 	npm install
 	npm run-script install-frontend